Information flow in interaction networks II: channels, path lengths and potentials

 In statistical physics terms, this is equivalent to using fugacity to control the number of particles of the system.
 Computation of the model solution requires only a solution to a (sparse) system of linear equations, without needing to simulate random walks as was done in \citep{TWACS06}.
-If computation of multiple contexts with the same damping coefficients is required, it is possible to re-use the Green's function for one context to efficiently compute the Green's function for another (Appendix~\ref{app:invcompute})
+If computation of multiple contexts with the same damping coefficients is required, it is possible, using well known results from linear algebra (Appendix~\ref{app:invcompute}), to re-use the Green's function for one context to efficiently compute the Green's function for another.

 Applied to physical protein interaction networks, the channel mode can be used as a framework for knowledge retrieval through network exploration and hypothesis formation and confirmation.
 The node weights obtained can be interpreted directly as well as submitted to an enrichment tool for further analysis.
 Note however that, in many cases, the annotation of a protein by a term is directly tied to publications reporting its physical interactions.